rgrams/rendercam/README.md

 The field of view for perspective cameras, in degrees.
 This property is generally unused (and should be left at -1), as the FOV will be calculated based on other settings.
 If you want a camera with a fixed FOV, make sure "Use View Area" is un-checked, select the "Fixed Height" scale mode, and set FOV to your desired angle.
 The aspect ratio can be fixed or not.

 #### Ortho Scale <kbd>number</kbd>
 The initial "zoom"/scale for orthographic cameras.
-At an ortho scale of 2 the camera will show an area of the world four times as large (x and y are both doubled) as it would at scale 1.
-Or 1/4 of the area at scale 0.5, etc. See the "View Area" property below to set the initial view are of your camera.
+At an ortho scale of 2 the camera will show an area of the world four times as large as it would at scale 1 (both x and y are doubled).
+Or 1/4 of the area at scale 0.5, etc. See the "View Area" property below to set the initial view area of your camera.

 #### Fixed Aspect Ratio <kbd>bool</kbd>
 If checked, black bars will be added to the top and bottom or sides of the viewport as necessary so it will always match the aspect ratio you specify via the "Aspect Ratio" property.